Student-Team-Projects/TPM-Disk-Encryption/README.md

 ```
 ./install1.sh
 ```
-You will be asked to confirm disk erasure and prompted to enter new password to encrypted disk three times (it will later serve as boot password)
+You will be asked to confirm disk erasure and prompted to enter new password to encrypted disk three times.
+It will later serve as boot password (it may be permanent one, however, better option could be to use simple one for the time of this installation and later supply better password for the container, simply to avoid typing safe passphase - obviously then weak password should be removed afterwards).

 You will be asked to set root password and later to input encryption passphrase.

 #### After rebooting

-You will be asked to login using root password
+You will be asked to login using root password.
+The scripts will be present in /root/scripts.
+Enter this directory.

 #### Set up DHCP